 We always appreciate it when manufacturers go to the trouble of inventing some pseudoscience for their April Fool’s, a box Alfa Romeo‘ Instagram-inspired window filters tick thanks to the mention of “cutting-edge electrochromic glass”.

-Dubbed ‘Nuova Luce’ (New Light), the technology is, Alfa says, activated via the infotainment system on the Stelvio.
-No, we’re not sure why the poor Giulia misses out on the fun.
-Anyway, once enabled, Nuova Luce can take passengers on a journey through Italy’s most picturesque locales.
+Dubbed ‘Nuova Luce’ (New Light), the technology was, Alfa said, activated via the infotainment system on the Stelvio.
+No, we’re not sure why the poor Giulia missed out on the fun.
+Anyway, once enabled, Nuova Luce could reportedly take passengers on a journey through Italy’s most picturesque locales.

 ‘Roma’ – sunset hues with soft yellows and reds